 TULSA, Okla. — There's no question that Tulsans love their penguins.

-The statues you see around town were part of a huge fundraiser to build the Tulsa Zoo's African Penguin exhibit more than two decades ago.
+The statues you see around town were part of a huge fundraiser to build the Tulsa Zoo's African Penguin exhibit back in 2002.

-However, the zoo says there won't be any left in the wild by 2035.
-This is because they are the first of 18 penguin species globally that meet the criteria for the critically endangered classification.
+However, international conservation groups say current population declines due to climate change and overfishing mean there won't be any left in the wild by 2035.
+The African penguin is now the first of 18 penguin species globally that meet the criteria for the critically endangered classification.

-“I would encourage the public to financially support legitimate conservation and rehabilitation organizations like SANCCOB or visit partners, such as the Tulsa Zoo, to learn more about these penguins and the struggles they face,” said Tulsa Zoo Bird Keeper Seana Flossic.
+“I would encourage the public to financially support legitimate conservation and rehabilitation organizations like SANCCOB or visit partners, such as the Tulsa Zoo, to learn more about these penguins and the struggles they face,” said Flossic.
 “The more people know, the more they care.
 That leads to smarter decisions, like choosing sustainable seafood, to help ensure African penguins are around for generations to come.”

 Stay in touch with us anytime, anywhere --